srobo/runbook/docs/programme/area-owners.md

 - [Game](#game) becomes Match Ops at the competition
 - Coordinator of Match Ops must be the Lead or Deputy of Game
-- Also includes managing the production side of things, including Opening/Closing Ceremonies.

 [Match Ops roles](../competition/competition-roles.md#match-operations)